Examples

 print("Execution finished")

-Fast Bert (Beta)
+Fast Bert (Prototype)

 Note: You need to install transformers Python package to run the following example.